Cover image for Understanding tenant and owner representation in commercial or residential real estate

 What is Tenant Representation?

-Tenant representation is a licensed brokerage service where a real estate agent works exclusively for the person or business seeking to lease or rent property—whether commercial office space, retail locations, or residential units.
+Tenant representation is a licensed brokerage service where a real estate agent works exclusively for the person or business seeking to lease or rent property, whether commercial office space, retail locations, or residential units.
 Unlike listing agents who represent property owners, tenant representatives act as advocates, advisors, and negotiators solely on behalf of the tenant.

-A fiduciary duty defines this relationship.
-The representative must prioritize the tenant's interests above all else, including their own commission potential.
+A fiduciary duty defines this relationship: the representative must prioritize the tenant's interests above all else, including their own commission potential.
+This means identifying properties that genuinely fit the client's needs - not just those offering the highest broker fees, which is the misaligned incentive that makes unrepresented tenants vulnerable.

 Key Responsibilities Throughout the Leasing Process